sg31147/I-PseudoRelevanceFeedback/README.md

 # ⚕️PSEUDO-RELEVANCE FEEDBACK ON DEEP LANGUAGE MODELS FOR MEDICAL DOCUMENT SUMMARIZATION

-This paper is publicly available in the JCSSE proceedings.s
+This paper is publicly available in the JCSSE proceedings.

 ```bibtex
 @inproceedings{Akkhawatthanakun2025,